mervyzr/astrea/README.md

 # Installation

-_It is recommended to run Python projects in separate virtual environments._

 Clone this repository onto your local machine, and navigate to the cloned repository.
-In the command line, run _`/path/to/venv/bin/python3 -m pip install .`_; this will install the minimum packages to run the simulation and create a `parameters.yml` file for simulation configurations.
+In the command line, run _`/path/to/python3 -m pip install .`_; this will install the minimum packages to run the simulation and create a `parameters.yml` file for simulation configurations.

 # Usage